Lefetamine

 Lefetamine (Santenol) is a drug which is a stimulant and also an analgesic with effects comparable to codeine.

 Discovery

-Lefetamine-related 1,2-diphenylethylamines were invented in the 1940s and showed weak analgesic activity.
+The parent structure of lefetamine, 1,2-diphenylethylamine was first synthesized in the 1940s and showed weak analgesic activity.

-It was investigated in Japan in 1950s.
-The l-isomer showed weak analgesic action comparable to codeine and antitussive action far weaker than codeine.
+Lefetamine itself was first investigated in Japan in the 1950s.
+The L-isomer showed weak analgesic action comparable to codeine and antitussive action far weaker than codeine.
 The d-isomer showed no such activity but caused seizures in rats.

 Society and culture

 It was abused in Japan during the 1950s.
 In a small study in 1989 it showed some effect against opioid withdrawal symptoms without causing withdrawal symptoms itself.
 It was concluded that it may be an opioid partial agonist.

 It has been abused in Europe; in 1989 a small study of 15 abusers and some volunteers found that it had some partial similarity to opioids, that it produced withdrawal symptoms, and had dependence and abuse potential to a certain degree.

 In a small study in 1994, it was compared to clonidine and buprenorphine in the detoxification of methadone patients and found to be inferior to both of them.